 carriage returnsOnly when you want a new paragraph

-On manual typewriters, the carriage was the cylinder that held the paper and scooted leftward as you typed.
+On manual typewriters, the carriage was the part on top that held the paper and scooted leftward as you typed.
 At the end of each line, you’d push a lever to move the carriage to the beginning of the next line.
-On electric typewriters, this lever became the carriage return key, which you’d use at the end of each line.
+On electric typewriters, this lever became the carriage return key, which you’d press at the end of each line.

 The terminology has stayed with us, but on a word processor, you only use a carriage return to start a new paragraph.
 (In HTML, you use a formatting tag to denote a paragraph—a carriage return has no visible effect.)